jwplayer/jwplayer-documentation/docs/api/errors-reference.md

 ## Error Messages

 Each error will contain a ```message```, which is the viewer-friendly text displayed in the player.
-The range of error codes that map to a specific error message is detailed below.
+The range of error codes that map to a specific error message are detailed below, along with the localization property used to customize that message.

 |Error Message | Error Codes | Localization Property|
 |---|---|---|